 When it comes to the most unwelcomed guests in the garden, ants top the list.
-If left unchecked, they can overtake all your gardening beds, killing most of the beneficial insects and encouraging other pests like aphids.
+If left unchecked, they can overtake all your gardening beds, kill most of the beneficial insects, and encourage other pests like aphids.
 Ants detest baby powder, so you can always sprinkle it in your home and garden as a barrier.
 Learn more at Lifehacker!

 5. Safeguard Your Hands

-If you avoid wearing gloves that incessant digging in the garden can take a toll on your hands, leaving them rough, sore and contaminated.
+If you avoid wearing gloves, incessant digging in the garden can take a toll on your hands, leaving them rough, sore, and contaminated.
 What you really need is protection on the go, and baby powder helps you in that.
 Just a light coat on your palms and handles of the tools will strengthen your grip and keep your hands from slipping and facing unforeseen injuries or blisters in the process.

 6. Deodorize Your Garden Boots

 No need to clean up your smelly garden boots just yet; just coat the insides with some baby powder.
 It absorbs excess moisture, preventing mold formation, and even imparts a nice lingering scent to your boots, thereby masking its offensive odor.